http4k/http4k/src/docs/guide/modules/core/index.md

 Websockets have been modeled using the same methodology as standard HTTP endpoints - ie. with both simplicity and testability as a first class concern, as well as benefiting from Lens-based typesafety.
 Websocket communication consists of 3 main concepts:
     1. `WsHandler` - represented as a typealias: `WsHandler =  (Request) -> WsConsumer?`.
 This is responsible for matching an HTTP request to a websocket.
     1. `WsConsumer` - represented as a typealias: `WsConsumer = (WebSocket) -> Unit`.
 This function is called on connection of a websocket and allow the API user to react to events coming from the connected websocket.
     1. `WsMessage` - a message which is sent or received on a websocket.
 This message can take advantage of the typesafety accorded to other entities in http4k by using the Lens API.
+Just like the [**http4k**](https://github.com/http4k/http4k) HTTP message model, WsMessages are immutable data classes.

 The routing aspect of Websockets is done using a very similar API to the standard HTTP routing for HTTP messages and dynamic parts of the upgrade request are available when constructing a websocket instance: